wietzeschelhaas/sql-injection-lab/README.md

 TrackingId=xyz,
 ```

 Modify it to the following.
-You can use BurpSuite to modify the cookie, or simply use tge DevTools in your browser.
+You can use BurpSuite to modify the cookie, or simply use the DevTools in your browser.

 ```
 TrackingId=xyz' AND '1'='1